Health Interest

 Vegetables: They contain phytosterols, plant compounds with a similar structure to animal cholesterol.
 This allows them to compete at the intestinal level for absorption.
 The cholesterol of animal origin that is not absorbed is eliminated through the feces.
 Phytosterols are also found in certain fortified food products such as yogurts.

-Nuts: They are rich in fiber and unsaturated fats, making them an excellent dietary addition if you are looking to put cholesterol under control.
+Nuts: They are rich in fiber and unsaturated fats, making them an excellent dietary addition if you are looking to lower cholesterol.
 A review of 25 studies showed that eating more healthy nuts was associated with lower levels of total and LDL cholesterol, as well as a decrease in triglycerides.

 Seeds: They contain vegetable fats and phytosterols.
 Flax seeds are the most recommended since, thanks to their high level of linolenic acid, they can reduce total and LDL cholesterol levels.
 It also helps to lower triglycerides.